flutter/website/src/content/get-started/fwe/user-input.md

 > <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**:
 > [FloatingActionButton (Widget of the Week)][]

-There are usually 3 main parts to constructing a button: style, callback, and its child, as seen in the `ElevatedButton` sample code below:
+There are usually 3 main aspects to constructing a button: style, callback, and its child, as seen in the following `ElevatedButton` sample code:

 <!--- TODO: WidgetStateProperty and styling in the the design section of
 FWE.
 Of course, a button's appearance can be dependent on its state.
 You can style a button based on its state using `WidgetStateProperty`. -->

-- Its callback function, `onPressed` determines what happens when the button is clicked, this function is where you update your app state.
+- A button's callback function, `onPressed`, determines what happens when the button is clicked, therefore, this function is where you update your app state.
-If a `null` callback is provided, the button is disabled and nothing happens when a user presses the button.
+If the callback is  `null`,
+the button is disabled and nothing happens when a user presses the button.

-- The button's `child`, which is what's displayed within the button's content area, that's usually text or an icon that indicates the button's purpose.
+- The button's `child` is displayed within the button's content area, is usually text or an icon that indicates the button's purpose. that's usually text or an icon that indicates the button's purpose.

 - Finally, a button's `style` controls its appearance: color, border, and so on.